twl8n/machine/README.md

 #### machine

+* + make traverse return a map with fres, final state, etc. so the calling code can always determine what happened

+* fres depleted when not in wait is an error, and the machine should halt or something.

-* sub-table returns only the current edges
+* x sub-table returns only the current edges

+* save or return the final state when we halted (wait).
+Return this to the top level.

-* recursing on traverse needs to send the new edge and jumpstack, but the table global will be used by the next call to sub-table
+* ? recursing on traverse needs to send the new edge and jumpstack, but the table global will be used by the next call to sub-table

-* execution halts on wait, or running out of anything (edges, states, etc.)
+* x execution halts on wait, or running out of anything (edges, states, etc.)

-* add traverse needs to return when st (sub-table ...) is consumed.
+* x add traverse needs to return when st (sub-table ...) is consumed.

+* sanity check, warn if next-state-edgte (column 4) is not empty when func is wait.

 * sanity check can't reach the 3rd line: